Your community experience is moving to Customer Central, our new portal, in May, with a more intuitive experience. Learn More.

 Why is it necessary for me to meet or exceed the minimum system requirements?

-PowerSchool places great importance in the development and continued evaluation of technical specifications for use with PowerSchool.
+PowerSchool places great importance on the development and continued evaluation of technical specifications for use with PowerSchool.
 Creating an optimal environment composed of adequate hardware and networking components better ensures the satisfactory performance of the application and allows PowerSchool support staff to eliminate issues encountered within the application.

 PowerSchool staff tasked with product development, quality assurance, and performance perform rigorous testing and evaluation of the application and database within many technical platforms to determine what hardware and network specifications will be minimally sufficient and optimally preferred for Windows and servers.